TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 DynamoWave Chat is a modern and scalable serverless real-time chat application.

-It is built on top of AWS Lambda, DynamoDB & WebSocket API to deliver a seamless communication experience.
+It is built on top of AWS Services - Lambda, DynamoDB & API Gateway

 ➡️ **Focus:** Enhancing the application to ensure high-performance delivery.